RayYH/python-practice/src/c/README.md

 # c

-Make sure that `tests/resources/c/add.so` exists, refer to [this](../../tests/resources/c/README.md) for more info.
+Make sure that file `tests/resources/c/add.so` exists, refer to [here](../../tests/resources/c/README.md) for more info.

 ```bash
 # run this script